Ace Khong (Singapore)

 Sayoni Basu was the cofounder of Duckbill Books, an indie children's publishing house, which is now an imprint of Penguin Random House India.
 She has earlier worked in Penguin, Scholastic and OUP.
 She likes everything about books apart from dusting them.

 Tina Narang is the Children’s Publisher at HarperCollins India, having joined in 2017 to launch the children’s imprint, HarperCollins Children’s Books.
-Previously, Tina was with Scholastic India from 2005-2017 and has presented three papers at AFCC 2015.
+Previously, Tina was with Scholastic India from 2005-2017.
+This is her third time at AFCC, the first being in 2015, followed by the more recent one in September 2019.

 Trevor Lai is an award-winning entrepreneur, author-illustrator, and the founder of Up Studios, one of the leading animation studios in China.
 Since publishing his first book at the age of 17, Trevor has written and illustrated over 25 children’s books, including the Piggy and Tomo series.
 Trevor created the Super BOOMi television series, which has topped national ratings on CCTV and Hunan TV, and serves as the show’s director and executive producer.
 Leading technology and media giant Tencent has invested in both the Super BOOMi and Piggy series, which have amassed more than 3.8 billion views online.
 Trevor also hosted over 100 episodes of Thoughtful China, a talk show about creativity, media and business in China.